Single sign-on (SSO)

 To make use of a one-time logon or session token, you can:

-• Pass it as logonTokenId or sessionToken in the Dundas BI URL's query string parameters (e.g., https://dbi.example.com/?logonTokenId=<token>), or set the respective option when using the embed library.
+• Pass it as logonTokenId or sessionToken in the URL's query string parameters (e.g., https://dbi.example.com/?logonTokenId=<token>), or set the respective option when using the embed library.
 This will automatically log the user on.

 • Use the token in your own API calls to obtain a session ID to pass in subsequent calls when performing actions on the user's behalf.
-To use a logon token to access the REST API, for example, call POST /LogOn specifying the LogOnToken option instead of credentials to get the session ID, then pass it in Authorization request headers (e.g., Authorization: Bearer <session ID>) to other REST API methods.
+To use a logon token to access the REST API, for example, call POST /LogOn specifying the LogOnToken option instead of credentials to get the session ID, then pass that in Authorization request headers (e.g., Authorization: Bearer <session ID>) to other REST API methods.
 To exchange a one-time session token for a session ID instead, call POST /LogOn/ExecuteSessionToken.

 7. See also